 During your private times of prayer and fellowship, God meets your needs for intimacy with Him.
-As you share your innermost self with Him, you receive His love and acceptance, and your deepest emotional yearnings are satisfied.
-Then you share with your mate the same love, comfort, and acceptance God has given you.
+As you share your innermost self with Him, you receive His love and acceptance.
+It’s then that your deepest emotional yearnings are satisfied.
+You then share with your mate the same love, comfort, and acceptance God has given you.

 When both you and your mate have spent time basking in God’s love, you’re likely to come together with an overflow of love for each other.

 Lynne confirms this fact from her own marriage.
 “When I’ve spent time in the presence of Christ and feel His love surrounding me, I’m a different person when I return to my family.
 I’m not bothered by things that normally would have irritated me.
 I can feel God’s love flowing through me to my husband and children.”

 It may sound funny, but it’s almost a transcendent feeling.
 It’s not me showing them that special love; it is Christ through me.
 It’s a wonderful, joyous feeling.
 And it’s contagious.
 My family responds to me with patience and love.
 It’s a snowballing effect, and I find myself thinking, Yes!
 This is the way it was meant to be!

 But I have to admit it doesn’t happen like that often enough.
 Usually I just stumble along, trying to love my family in my own strength.
 They can tell the difference.
 Boy, can they tell the difference!
 When it’s only me, my love wears pretty thin sometimes.
 I’m then not as patient as I want to be.
 I get downright grouchy and then I just wish they’d leave me alone.